Lists, headlines & blurbs, single stories most valuable

 Ask the researchers at MailChimp, an email service provider.… Read the full article

-Decks — those one-sentence summaries under the headline — do the heavy lifting on web pages.
+Decks — those one-sentence summaries under the headline — do the heavy lifting on webpages.

 Indeed, according to The Poynter Institute’s Eyetrack III study of reader behavior: